-The directors standing for election this year to hold office until the 2022 Annual Meeting of Stockholders and until each such director's successor is elected are:
+The directors standing for election this year to hold office until the 2023 Annual Meeting of Stockholders and until each such director's successor is elected are:

 Name Age Title

-Arthur Amron 64 Chairman of the Board
+Arthur Amron 65 Chairman of the Board

-Arty Straehla 67 Director and Ch ief Executive Officer
+Arty Straehla 68 Director and Ch nief Executive Officer

-Corey Booker 45 Director
+Corey Booker 46 Director

-Paul Jacobi 54 Director
+Paul Jacobi 55 Director

-James Palm 76 Director
+James Palm 77 Director

-Arthur Smith 68 Director
+Arthur Smith 69 Director

-Arthur Amron, age 64.
+Arthur Amron, age 65.
 Arthur Amron has served as a director of the Company since January 2019 and as the Chairman of the Board since June 2019.
-Mr. Amron is a Partner at Wexford Capital LP, or Wexford, and serves as its General Counsel.
+Mr. Amron is currently, and for over 20 years has been, a Partner at Wexford Capital LP, or Wexford, and serves as its General Counsel.
 Mr. Amron has served on the board of directors of Nephros, Inc., a commercial stage medical device and commercial products company, since September 2007.
-Mr. Amron also served on the board of directors of the general partner of Rhino Resource Partners LP, or Rhino, a diversified energy limited partnership focused on coal and energy related assets and activities, from January 2010 until the sale of Wexford's interest in Rhino to Royal Energy Resources, Inc.
+Mr. Amron also served on the board of directors of the general partner of Rhino Resource Partners LP, or Rhino, a diversified energy limited partnership focused on coal and energy related assets and activities, from January 2010 until the sale of Wexford's interest in Rhino to Royal Energy Resources, Inc. in March of 2016.
+From 1991 to 1994,

-in March of 2016.
-From 1991 to 1994, Mr. Amron was an Associate at Schulte Roth & Zabel LLP, specializing in corporate and bankruptcy law and, from 1984 to 1991, Mr. Amron was an Associate at Debevoise & Plimpton LLP specializing in corporate litigation and bankruptcy law.
+Mr. Amron was an Associate at Schulte Roth & Zabel LLP, specializing in corporate and bankruptcy law and, from 1984 to 1991, Mr. Amron was an Associate at Debevoise & Plimpton LLP specializing in corporate litigation and bankruptcy law.
 Mr. Amron holds a J.D. from Harvard University and a B.A. in Political Theory from Colgate University and is a member of the New York Bar.
 We believe Mr. Amron's legal training and extensive transactional experience, as well as his experience serving on boards of directors of other public companies qualify him for service as a member of our board of directors.

-Arty Straehla, age 67.
+Arty Straehla, age 68.
 Arty Straehla has served as our Chief Executive Officer and as a member of our board of directors since our formation in June 2016.
 Mr. Straehla served as the Chief Executive Officer of the general partner of Mammoth Energy Partners, LP, or Mammoth Partners, from February 2016 until October 2016.
 Prior to joining the Company, Mr. Straehla was employed as Chief Executive Officer by Serva Group LLC, an oilfield equipment manufacturer, from July 2010 to January 2016.
 Mr. Straehla was employed by Diamondback Energy Services, Inc. an oilfield services company, from January 2006 to November 2008, where his last position was Chief Executive Officer.
 In December 2005,

 Mr. Straehla completed a 26-year career with the Goodyear Tire and Rubber Co. where his last position was the director of consumer tire manufacturing for the North American consumer tire operations.
 In this capacity, Mr. Straehla oversaw eight tire plants with 12,000 employees, a \$2.5 billion operating budget, a \$115.0 million capital expenditures budget and a production capacity of 100 million tires per year.
+Mr. Straehla also serves on the Board of Governors of Oklahoma State University and as a board member of the Oklahoma Chamber of Commerce.
 Mr. Straehla holds a Bachelor of Science degree in Secondary Education and a Master of Arts degree in History from Oklahoma State University.
 Mr. Straehla also has a Master of Business Administration degree from Oklahoma City University.
 We believe Mr. Straehla's executive management experience and broad knowledge of oilfield services, manufacturing and oil and natural gas industries qualify him for service as a member of our board of directors.